arc53/DocsGPT/docs/pages/Deploying/Railway-Deploying.md

 c.
-Choose the required Repository from your Github.
+Choose the required Repository from your GitHub.